 - Sandy: Dave's girlfriend and town cheerleader, captured by Dr. Fred.

 - Mark: Founder for, "Three Guys Who Will Publish Anything".
-Haven't you seen his ads on TV?
+Has ads running on TV constantly.

 - Space Police: Searching forever for their meteor.
 Might have to get in contact with them.